flutter/website/src/development/tools/devtools/memory.md

 ## Reasons to use the memory view

-Use the memory view when for preemptive memory optimization or if your application experiences one of the following conditions:
+Use the memory view for preemptive memory optimization or when your application experiences one of the following conditions:

 * Crashes when it runs out of memory